litestar-org/litestar/docs/usage/dto/0-basic-use.rst

 Basic Use
 =========

-Here we demonstrates how to declare DTO types to your route handlers.
+Here we demonstrate how to declare DTO types to your route handlers.
 For demonstration purposes, we assume that we are working with a data model ``User``, and already have two DTO types created in our application, ``UserDTO``, and ``UserReturnDTO``.